YanziNetworks/reg-prune/README.md

 remote repository will be selected for removal.
 This defaults to `.*`, thus will select all tags for the selected images.

+### `-e`, `--exclude`, `--exclude-tag` or `--exclude-tags`

+A regular expression for a subset of the selected `--tags` to be excluded from the ones taken into consideration.
+The default is an empty string, meaning that no out of the selected set of tags will be removed.

 ### `-g` or `--age`

 Age of the selected images to consider for removal (default: `3mo`).
 The age can be expressed in human-readable format, e.g. `6m` (for 6 months), `3 days`, etc. or as an integer number of seconds.
 An empty age is understood as all images under the relevant tags, however old they are.

+### `-l` or `--latest`

+Integer amount of images to keep among the ones matching the tags selected by the combination of the `--tags` and `--excluded` options, and ordered by creation date.
+For this parameter to be considered, the `--age` needs to be an empty string.
+As removal is per set of matching tags for a given image, this might remove a lot of images.

 ### `-r`, `--registry` or `--reg`